 It is also important to note that a driver has only 10 days following their arrest to fight for their driving privileges.

 This urgency to protect your right to drive makes representation from an experienced Tallahassee DUI attorney that much more important.
-Fight against your DUI charges by hiring the skilled Tallahassee criminal defense lawyer at the Law Office of Nathan Prince to fight for you.
+Fight against your DUI charges by hiring the skilled Tallahassee DUI lawyer at the Law Office of Nathan Prince to fight for you.

 Get started by contacting our Tallahassee DUI attorney at (850) 601-5690 now.